 In 2010, Wimbledon was the scene of a record-setting match between Nicolas Mahut and John Isner.
 Astonishingly, the organisers even had to fix the scoreboards, which were not able to display high numbers properly in a match that contained 183 games and lasted a monumental 11 hours and 5 minutes over three days of play.
 American Isner eventually prevailed 6-4, 3-6, 6-7, 7-6, 70-68.

-As it turned out, Andy Murray faced Federer in the 2012 final bidding to become the first British Wimbledon winner since Fred Perry way back in 1936.
+Andy Murray faced Federer in the 2012 final bidding to become the first British Wimbledon winner since Fred Perry way back in 1936.
 The expectant Wimbledon centre court crowd and record TV audience witnessed a masterful display from Federer to claim his 7th Wimbledon title in 4 sets, regaining the world number 1 spot in the process.
 But 2013 turned out to be Murray's year.
 Rafael Nadal and Roger Federer suffered surprise early round exits and Andy Murray faced Novak Djokovic in the final.
 Murray was to finally achieve what he dreamed of, with a masterful display of tennis to beat the Serbian in straight sets.

 Punters must know that the surface is very quick and that gives a solid edge to players with solid serves and powerful shots.
 It also allows players to be more aggressive and even experienced players sometimes struggle on the return.
 Long matches are simply always on the cards in Wimbledon.